shivannis/xandr-docs-public/xandr-docs/articles/bidders/supported-currencies.md

 ---
-title : Supported Currencies
+title: Supported Currencies
-description : This page lists currencies that are supported. ms.date : 11/24/2023
+description: This page lists currencies that are supported by the platform. ms.date: 11/24/2023
 ---

 # Supported currencies

+Support for multiple currencies allows buyers and sellers to transact with one another globally on the Xandr platform.
+The following table lists the currencies that are supported by the Xandr platform.

 | Name                        | Symbol   |
 |-----------------------------|----------|